-A dynamic name system (DNS) proxy allows clients to use an SRX300, SRX320, SRX340, SRX345, SRX550M, or SRX1500 device as a DNS proxy server.
+A domain name system (DNS) proxy allows clients to use an SRX300, SRX320, SRX340, SRX345, SRX550M, or SRX1500 device as a DNS proxy server.
 A DNS proxy improves domain lookup performance by caching previous lookups.
 A typical DNS proxy processes DNS queries by issuing a new DNS resolution query to each name server that it has detected until the hostname is resolved.

 DNS Proxy Cache

 When a DNS query is resolved by a DNS proxy, the result is stored in the device's DNS cache.
 This stored cache helps the device to resolve subsequent queries from the same domain and avoid network latency delay.

 If the proxy cache is not available, the device sends the query to the configured DNS server, which results in network latency delays.

 DNS proxy maintains a cache entry for each resolved DNS query.
 These entries have a time-to-live (TTL) timer so the device purges each entry from the cache as it reaches its TTL and expires.
 You can clear a cache by using the clear system services dns-proxy cache command , or the cache will automatically expire along with TTL when it goes to zero.

 DNS Proxy with Split DNS

 The split DNS proxy feature allows you to configure your proxy server to split the DNS query based on both the interface and the domain name.
 You can also configure a set of name servers and associate then with a given domain name.
 When you query that domain name, the device sends the DNS queries to only those name servers that are configured for that domain name to ensure localization of DNS queries.